quarkiverse/quarkus-resteasy-problem/README.md

 }
 ```

-You'll also see it in the logs:
+You'll also see this in the logs:
 ```
 10:53:48 INFO [http-problem] (executor-thread-1) status=404, title="Not Found", detail="Test resource not found"
 ```